vanadium-archive/todos/README.md

 # Todos app

-Todos is an example app that demonstrates use of [Syncbase][syncbase].

-Originally based on the [Meteor Todos demo app][meteor-todos].
+Todos is an example app that demonstrates use of [Syncbase][syncbase], and is originally based on the [Meteor Todos demo app][meteor-todos].
+The high-level requirements for this app are [described here][requirements].

 ## Running the web application

-The commands below assume that the current working directory is `$V23_ROOT/experimental/projects/todosapp`.
+The commands below assume that the current working directory is `$V23_ROOT/experimental/projects/todosapp` and that you've installed the [Vanadium Chrome extension][crx].

 First, build all necessary binaries.

     DEBUG=1 make build

-Next, if you haven't already, generate credentials to use for running the local Syncbase daemon.
-When prompted, specify blessing extension "syncbase".
-Note, the value of `--v23.credentials` should correspond to the `$TMPDIR` value specified when running `start_syncbased.sh`.
+Next, if you haven't already, generate credentials to use for running the local daemons (mounttabled and syncbased).
+Leave the blessing extension field empty.

     ./bin/principal seekblessings --v23.credentials tmp/creds

-Next, start a local Syncbase daemon (in another terminal).
-Note, this script expects credentials in `$TMPDIR/creds`, and configures Syncbase to persist data under root directory `$TMPDIR/syncbase`.
+Next, start local daemons (in another terminal).
+This script runs mounttabled and syncbased at ports `$PORT+1` and `$PORT+2` respectively, and configures Syncbase to persist its data under `tmp/syncbase_$PORT`.
+It expects to find credentials in `tmp/creds`.

-    TMPDIR=tmp ./tools/start_syncbased.sh
+    PORT=4000 ./tools/start_services.sh

     # Or, start from a clean slate.
-    rm -rf tmp/syncbase* && TMPDIR=tmp ./tools/start_syncbased.sh
+    rm -rf tmp/syncbase* && PORT=4000 ./tools/start_services.sh

 Finally, start the web app.

-    DEBUG=1 make serve
+    DEBUG=1 PORT=4000 make serve

 Visit `http://localhost:4000` in your browser to access the app.